 (O3)

-Atmospheric Life Span: Days to week
+• Atmospheric Life Span: 1 to 3 weeks

-Top Emitters: Interaction of sunlight with volatile organic compounds (VOCs) – including methane – and nitrogen oxides (NOX) emitted largely by human activities
+• Top Emitters: Interaction of sunlight with volatile organic compounds (VOCs) – including methane – and nitrogen oxides (NOX) emitted largely by human activities

 Hydrofluorocarbons